Dampier, Western Australia: History

 The Yaburrara Aboriginal tribe lived in the area for many thousands of years.

 The town derives its name from its location on Dampier Island 3 km off the Pilbara Coast and part of the Dampier Archipelago, both named after the English navigator William Dampier.
 In 1963, the island became an artificial peninsula when it was connected to the mainland by a causeway for a road and railway.
-In 1979, Dampier Peninsular was renamed after Mt Burrup, the highest peak on the island, which had been named after Henry Burrup, a Union Bank clerk murdered in 1885 at Roebourne.
+In 1979, Dampier Peninsula was renamed after Mt Burrup, the highest peak on the island, which had been named after Henry Burrup, a Union Bank clerk murdered in 1885 at Roebourne.

 In 1699, Dampier, in command of the 26-gun warship HMS Roebuck on a mission to explore the coast of New Holland, following the Dutch route to the Indies, passed between Dirk Hartog Island and the Western Australian mainland into what he called Shark Bay.
 He then followed the coast northeast, on 21 August 1699, reaching the Dampier Archipelago, which he explored, naming Rosemary Island.
 He continued to Lagrange Bay, just south of what is now Roebuck Bay, before sailing for Timor.

 The town was built from 1965 onwards, to serve the railway transporting iron ore from Tom Price and Paraburdoo.
 By 1968, the further expansion of Dampier had been constrained by geographical factors, and a new town of Karratha was established on the mainland as a result.